The Case For Synthetic Sentience

 With enough sensory input channels and motor control channels, it will become difficult for us to tell the difference between coordinated movements and well-thought-out planning; that is because with sufficient neural fabric complexity, enough temporal pattern history can be encoded through synaptic plasticity to form longer real-time chains of behavior.

 Of course, locomotion is one behavioral indicator that sentience has started to emerge.
-The response to spoken language and production of language would be another important one.
+The response to spoken language and production of language would be another important one that we as human researchers would be able to recognize.
 These two functions seem like quite separate behaviors in humans, but actually they are very similar processes.
 Just as limbs begin stochastic movements that become coordinated over time, so to, do we observe babies babbling, listening to themselves, and listening to others, their vocalizations gradually morphing into recognizable language with experience.

 Layered on top of locomotion and natural language, other more powerful behaviors can emerge.
 With sufficient real-world experience, the memories of a voice replay spontaneously in the robot, giving rise to a "voice in the head".
 The robot now experiences "thoughts" of its own, and can "think" about things it has encountered, situations in which it finds itself, and the future.
 It can coordinate with others.
 It is this level of sophistication that will be the catalyst for changing the world with SS.